dachiefjustice/railsgoat-cicd-lab/README.md

 # RailsGoat CI/CD Lab
 This lab teaches developers and security people how to integrate static analysis (SAST) and dynamic analysis (DAST) into a CI/CD pipeline.
-It models patterns you can use to vulnerability analysis in your own pipelines!
+It models patterns you can use to perform vulnerability analysis in your own pipelines!

 This lab uses [OWASP RailsGoat](https://github.com/OWASP/railsgoat/), an intentionally-vulnerable Rails app intended for training.
 Props to the wonderful folks working on that project!